 - Morale is more than twice as likely to be rated “excellent” in very diverse workplaces, according to the online survey of 1,592 Americans.
 Fifty-six percent (56%) of respondents from very diverse workplaces described their teams’ morale as excellent versus only 23% of respondents from less diverse workplaces.

 - For 3 out of 5 respondents (59%), personal productivity is higher in environments with people of varied backgrounds.

 - Company loyalty, as expressed by net promoter score, is +46 for “very diverse” workplaces and only -1.4 for less diverse workplaces.
 A strong net promoter score indicates workers are more likely to stay in their jobs, say good things about the company, and aid in recruitment.

-“Diversity drives business results, and the evidence continues to mount,” said Angela Hayes, Brodeur Partners’ senior vice president of diversity and inclusion.
+“Diversity drives business results, and the evidence continues to mount,” said Angela Collins, Brodeur Partners’ senior vice president of diversity and inclusion.
 “This research cements the case that creating a welcoming, inclusive workplace ultimately improves the bottom line.
 The business advantages of inclusion will only intensify as our country and the world evolve.”

 Less diverse workplaces are defined as those saying they have a workforce that is somewhat, not very, or not at all diverse.